Here's how Israel's 'Iron Dome' stops rockets — and why Ukraine doesn't have it

 Second, that information is sent to a computer that calculates where that rocket is going.

 "For rockets and artillery, for ballistic missiles, it's pretty predictable.
-So if you see something traveling on a particular arc, you kind of know where it's going to be going on the rest of its trajectory, you also know where it's going to end up," Karako told NPR.
+So if you see something traveling on a particular arc, you kind of know where it's going to be going on the rest of its trajectory. &ou also know where it's going to end up," Karako told NPR.

 What has happened since the weekend?